blaisewang/img2latex-mathpix/README.md

 ### Any plans?

-- Add a preference panel for user settings, e.g. set API Keys in the app, not in the `config` file.
 - Add system tray icon support for some Linux distributions.
 - Implement cross-platform global keyboard listener to remove the `Submit` button.